-CRIMINAL JUSTICE I A & B (8702A, 8702B), Grades 11-12, E.C.
-Glass High School, 1st and 2nd Sem., One-half Credit per sem.
-Prerequisite: Approved Application
+CRIMINAL JUSTICE I (8702Y), Grades 11-12, E.C.
+Glass High School, Full Credit Year Course Prerequisite: None

 This course presents an overview of the criminal justice system and introduces the major components in law enforcement, judiciary, and corrections.
 Students learn theory, principles, and techniques of developing/managing services for the safety and protection of people and property.
 Students will participate in lessons on and off campus and in activities that take place after-school hours.
 Students enrolled in this course are expected to join and participate in SkillsUSA.